 Here’s some of the most common bathroom design mistakes we see, as well as simple tips and steps you can take to correct them.
 If you realize you’re guilty of one or two on the list, don’t worry—we’re here to help.

 According to research the typical size of a minimal bathroom is 1.6 / 1.8 sq m.
 In a room that is smaller than these dimensions, it will be very difficult to open the door without encountering the sink or sitting comfortably on the toilet.

 It is best to install the opening of the door toward the aesthetic side of the space, and not directly towards the toilet, as far as possible and according to the conditions of the area.
 If there is a cabinet for the sink, it is best if the door opens in its direction, and even turns it into an interesting focal point in this space.

-Keep in mind that in this case we will have to make sure to create an opening of at least 70 cm to the door itself and another about 80 cm to develop the pocket.
+Keep in mind that in this case of remodeling a bathroom we will have to make sure to create an opening of at least 70 cm to the door itself and another about 80 cm to develop the pocket.
 Thus, the door will open to the side and not inside, and will allow easier conduct in that crowded space.

 Another option that will increase the sense of space in that space is by choosing a narrower toilet.
 The depth of a regular, massive toilet is 57-60 cm (not including the wash tank).
 There are shorter toilets in the market today, which are about 50 cm deep and when it is a small space, the difference is significant.